cow-snake/nikke-mg/docs/gamecontent.md

 **Currently, there are 9 favorite items targets, from top to bottom, ranked by usefulness:**

 <span class="color-blue">Helm:</span> The best favorite item target.
-She is a top priority for Raids and PVP.
-Her burst generation and dmg after phase 3 make her a really strong off burst option.
+She is a top priority for Story, Raids and PVP (yes, all contents).
+Her burst generation and dmg after phase 3 make her a really strong burst 3 dps and off burst option.
 Build her as soon as you can.

 <span class="color-red">Drake:</span> Another unit massively improved with her favorite item.
 Massive buffs for the Shotgun Team, and also for PVP.
 After Helm is done, build drake also ASAP.

-<span class="color-purple">Exia:</span> Fell a little below the priority list, but still used.
-If you didn’t get her favorite item yet, you can skip her until everyone else is done.

 <span class="color-yellow">Laplace:</span>  is actually okay if you like her, no Solo Raid usage, but missilis tower and UR she might be a good choice.
 If you don't like her design, skip!

-<span class="color-gray">Milk:</span> CDR, some offensive buffs.
-All in all, okay favorite item target.
-If you like her design, it’s a solid choice.
-If not, you know it, skip!

-<span class="color-green">Diesel:</span> With the addition of Rapi: Red hood, diesel treasure priority became almost non existent.
-She can be useful against certain bosses that need taunt such as Mother Whale, but realistically you will skip her.

-<span class="color-pink">Viper:</span> might be short lived in the meta (And really was!)
-She is water, an element that greatly lacks DPS.
-She went down the priority because better water NIKKEs have been released.
-Skip.

 <span class="color-orange">Miranda:</span> Self buffs, coupled with low increase in team buffs.
 Snow White team has been powercrept for ages, and Miranda's favorite item doesn't change that.
 Skip.

-<span class="color-gray">Frima:</span> also needs time to become useful.
-She buffs true damage, but we still don’t have “true” true damage dealers yet.
-She does not have any usage at this moment.
+-Line to separate usable to unusable units.
+Above you should build eventually, below is for situational cases or never, at all.

+<span class="color-pink">Viper:</span> Viper is water, an element that greatly lacks DPS.
+She went down the priority because better water NIKKEs have been released, such as Helm fav item and summer doro.
+If you own a water funnel account, she goes after helmT in priority.
+If you don't know what funnel acc means, you should skip.

+<span class="color-gray">Frima:</span> True damage buffer.
+Problem is, no CDR.
+She is a solid non-meta option if you like her design and want to work around true dmg meta.
+The Fav item story is great too!
+Purely meta-wise, skip.

+<span class="color-purple">Exia:</span> Fell off the meta as time went by.
+You can skip her as of today's meta.

+<span class="color-gray">Milk:</span> Lackluster CDR, some offensive buffs.
+All in all, bad favorite item target.
+Ignore her.

+<span class="color-green">Diesel:</span> Value is so low it hurts.
+Missed oportunity...

 # **Inventory, hoarding 101**